 You have provided me the details of account in which I can’t observe anything.
 So please explain in details the following things.

 What admin can do with the orders submitted?
 Explain in detail.

+Change the order status.
+Accept the order, mark the order as shipped, edit the order, invoice the customer etc.

 What admin can do with the quotations submitted?
 Explain in detail.

+Nothing.
+These are for customer use only.

 What customer can do when order is submitted?
 Explain in detail.

+Track the progress of their order and then collect their invoices when they are ready etc.

 All fields are simple.
 No issue.